Miles and Points in Two-Player Mode

 Limit New Credit Card Apps

-Resist the temptation to sign up for all the cards, all the time.
+Resist the temptation to apply for all the cards, all the time.
 You’re more likely to have your P2’s credit score drop by having multiple, big-hit inquiries close together.
 And, you’ll probably end up with some card app’s rejected.

 Limit their credit card applications to every six months or so, or hold out until you see a mega deal on a card that is out of the norm.